Operation Independence: 1976

-On 17 May, two soldiers died in a remote-controlled bomb blast near the town of Caspinchango.
+On 17 May, Second Lieutenant Juan Toledo Pimentel, Sergeant Alberto Eduardo Lai and Private Carlos Alberto Cajal died in a remote-controlled bomb blast near the town of Caspinchango.
 In 2013, journalist Marcos Taire who appeared in the El Azúcar y la Sangre 2007 documentary praising the leftist militants in Tucumán, wrote that the Argentine military campaign in the province was a hoax and that the ambulance was blown up on purpose in an Argentine Army false-flag incident.
+The officer (César Milani) falsely accused of orchestrating the murders of Second Lieutenant Pimentel, Sergeant Lai and Private Cajal and others would spend considerable time in jail before being proven innocent in a court of law and set free.